By: Leslie Barrows

 Share This Post

-How to Prepare to Give Your Deposition
+17 Ways to Prepare to Give Your Deposition

 General Instructions on Deposition Preparation in Divorce and Family Law Cases

 Being put on the spot is one thing, being deposed is another, but you do not need to worry if you know how to prepare to give your deposition in a divorce or family law case.
 Depositions are like what you see on television or movies when someone testifies in court.
-A deposition, however, does not take place at trial, rather it is part of the pre-trial discovery process.
+A deposition, however, does not take place at trial, It is part of the pre-trial discovery process.
 The opposing attorney will send a notice with the time and place you will be deposed to offer your testimony response to their questions.
 Documents may also be requested to bring along to the deposition.
-When you are prepared, tell the truth, stay calm and are polite, there is no reason to lose sleep.
+When you are prepared, tell the truth, stay calm, and are polite, there is no reason to lose sleep.

 General Deposition Preparation

-- Do not let the examiner put words in your mouth; listen to their question carefully and do not assume that the examiner’s summary of facts is correct.
+- Do not let the examiner put words in your mouth.
+Listen to their question carefully and do not assume that the examiner’s summary of facts is correct.
 If you have no personal knowledge of the summary they suggest then say you have no personal knowledge and stop talking.

 - If you are concerned about particularly sensitive questions and answers, please talk with me, your attorney, before the deposition.

 - Do not promise to help the examiner with anything other than answering questions.
-There is no need to agree to look something up at the break, produce any documents or get back to them later.
+There is no need to agree to look something up at the break, produce any documents, or get back to them later.
 Simply answer their questions truthfully and succinctly.

-- Remember not to get angry, emotional or become rattled.
+- Remember not to get angry, emotional, or become rattled.
 The examiner is not your soon to be former spouse, just his or her attorney.
-Do not address the opposing party, do not tell the opposing counsel what you feel about the opposing party and absolutely do not call anyone names or use abusive language.
+Do not address the opposing party.
+Do not tell the opposing counsel what you feel about the opposing party.
+And absolutely do not call anyone names or use abusive language.
 Please keep calm and smile when the deposition is being video-recorded.

 Answering Deposition Questions